abyssDS/sfmlWiki/Faq.md

 Easy :

 * Create a new main with all the code
-* Delete each line, line by line, and compile to see if the bug is always present or not (By the way, this can help you to found the bug !)
+* Delete each line, line by line, and compile to see if the bug is always present or not (By the way, this can help you to find the bug!)

 ### <a name="feature_request"/>I want to propose a new feature!